 You can view the lecture videos for this course here.

 Suggested Background Knowledge

-Students should be familiar with at least one programming language (Java strongly preferred) and with basic software engineering concepts.
+Students should be familiar with Java and with basic software engineering concepts.
 Students are also expected to have taken an undergraduate software engineering course or have some experience in industry.